Applications are now closed for this role.

 - You enjoy working collaboratively and accountably as part of a small team, but are highly self-motivated and able to manage your own work reliably.

-In this role you will be responsible for developing and implementing the campaign to end UK fossil fuel sponsorship of culture, in collaboration with the Co-Directors.
+In this role you will be responsible for developing and implementing the campaign to end UK fossil fuel sponsorship of culture, and leading Culture Unstained’s work into the future, in collaboration with the other Co-Director.
 Key responsibilities include:

 Essential (you have all of these)